Shubhamai/food-detection-segmentation/README.md

 # Getting Started

-For now, I have actually a added colab notebook with ~ everything from daraset exploration to evaluation!
+For now, I have actually a added [colab notebook](https://colab.research.google.com/drive/158H2d0Kdk223CBs9lOBwIHcxTut3Kyrc?usp=sharing) with ~ everything from dataset exploration to evaluation!

 # License
 Distributed under the GNU General Public License v3.0.
 See LICENSE for more information.